harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 - [Explanation course setup](Explanation_course_setup.md)

+Below we setup a course part for a teams configuration labeled with the `Team Category` named `part1-teams-config`.
+The same procedure can be repeated for other course parts with other teams configurations.

 ### 1. Setup a course for a specific teams configuration

-Below we setup a course part for a teams configuration labeled with the `Team Category` named `part1-teams-config`.
-The same procedure can be repeated for other teams configurations.

 #### Create a Team Category to limit contest access to teams in that category